 Examine the characteristics of different funding resources and learn how to find and use those most appropriate for your programs and projects.
 Learn about the fundamentals of nonprofit development functions beyond grant writing, including annual solicitations, capital campaigns, and endowments; municipal fundraising; volunteer management; strategic planning; board development; and public relations.

 Managing the Grant Process: From Program Development to Final Reports

 Understand the latest grant application trends, including more online grant processes, new government regulations, and new social policies.
 This class will review the many different categories of grants for programs and projects.

 Anyone with little or no grant writing experience.
 Experienced and professional grant writers looking to enhance their skills.
 Anyone looking to start a new career or further their existing grant writing career.

-- Timely completion of assignments is required including the successful completion of written and oral assignments.
-To receive your Certificate of Completion, your attendance is required at all four sessions.
+Timely and successful completion of written and oral assignments is required.
+To receive your Certificate of Completion, your attendance is also required for all four sessions.